praveenkumar-tech07/Smart-Resume-Screening-System/README.md

 | < 0.40      | Low relevance   |
 Higher scores indicate better alignment with job requirements based on text analysis.

-##🧩 How It Works Internally
+## 🧩 How It Works Internally

-Parsing Logic
+### Parsing Logic
 The system uses text extraction libraries to read content from documents.
 OCR handles images/scanned files.

-Preprocessing
+### Preprocessing

-Lowercaser
+-Lowercaser

-Tokenizer
+-Tokenizer

-Stopword removal
+-Stopword removal

-Optional Lemmatization
+-Optional Lemmatization

-Similarity Model
+### Similarity Model
 The default model is TF-IDF with cosine similarity.
 You can swap in embedding-based approaches (e.g., Sentence Transformers) for deeper semantic matching.

-##📌 Limitations & Future Work
+## 📌 Limitations & Future Work

-###❗ Current limitations
+### ❗ Current limitations

-Does not support all file types
+-Does not support all file types

-Basic NLP — may misinterpret complex formatting
+-Basic NLP — may misinterpret complex formatting

-No GUI (unless added)
+-No GUI (unless added)

-###✨ Future upgrades
+### ✨ Future upgrades

-Streamlit / Web UI
+-Streamlit / Web UI

-Use of transformer embeddings (BERT, SBERT)
+-Use of transformer embeddings (BERT, SBERT)

-Database integration for bulk resumes
+-Database integration for bulk resumes

-##🙌 Contributing
+## 🙌 Contributing

-Contributions are welcome! 🤝
+### Contributions are welcome! 🤝

 1.Fork the repo